Charles VII, Holy Roman Emperor: Cultural legacy

 Charles VII's reign represented the height of the Bavarian Rococo era.
 The Nymphenburg Palace was completed during his reign.
-The Grand Circle (Schlossrondell), which is flanked by a string of elaborate Baroque mansions was initially planned as a basic blueprint for a new city (Carlstadt), but that was not achieved.
-Charles VII resided in Nymphenburg, and the palace became the favorite summer residence of the future rulers of Bavaria.
+The Grand Circle (Schlossrondell), which is flanked by a string of elaborate Baroque mansions, was initially planned as a basic blueprint for a new city (Carlstadt), but that was not achieved.
+Charles VII resided in Nymphenburg Palace, and the palace became the favourite summer residence of the future rulers of Bavaria.
 Charles effected the building of the Ancestral Gallery and the Ornate Rooms at the Munich Residenz.
 He purchased the Palais Porcia in 1731 and had the mansion restored in Rococo style in 1736 for one of his mistresses, Countess Topor-Morawitzka.
 The mansion was named after her husband, Prince Porcia.
-He also ordered François de Cuvilliés, chief architect of the court, to build the Palais Holnstein for another one of his mistresses, Sophie Caroline von Ingenheim, Countess Holnstein, between 1733 and 1737.
+He also ordered François de Cuvilliés, chief architect of the court, to build the Palais Holnstein for another one of his mistresses, Maria Caroline Charlotte von Ingenheim, between 1733 and 1737.
 Cuvilliés constructed the Amalienburg as well for Charles and his wife, Maria Amalia, an elaborate hunting lodge designed in the Rococo style between 1734 and 1739 in the Nymphenburg Palace Park.

 During Charles's reign, numerous accomplished Italian, French, Bavarian, and other German architects, sculptors, painters and artisans were employed in royal service, often for many years.
 Among them were Dominique Girard, François de Cuvilliés, Joseph Effner, Ignaz Günther, Johann Michael Fischer, Cosmas Damian Asam and Egid Quirin Asam, Johann Michael Feuchtmayer, Matthäus Günther, Johann Baptist Straub and Johann Baptist Zimmermann.